daothienphuoc/daothienphuoc.github.io/README.md

 # Introduction
 Hello everyone, my name is Thien-Phuoc DAO and I come from Ho Chi Minh City, Vietnam.
 Currently, I am a Chemistry graduate student at the University of Science, VNU-HCM.
 I create this personal website to archive and share with the world my knowledge, or at least a place to mark my personal milestones in life.
 Thank you so much for visiting!

-Currently, my main interest is mainly synthetic organic chemistry, but I sometimes read content about quantum chemistry/quantum mechanics, NMR, material science.
-Secondly, I use this personal page in order to note knowledge in medicinal chemistry, which is also another interest of mine.
+Currently, my main interest is mainly *synthetic organic chemistry*, but I sometimes read content about quantum *chemistry/quantum mechanics*, *NMR*, a little material science.
+Secondly, I use this personal page in order to note knowledge in *medicinal chemistry*, which is also another interest of mine.

 # Resources
 - Trauner Lab's Denksport: https://www.traunergroup.org/denksport